Zeppe-Lin Handbook. Because figuring it out yourself is overrated.

 (chrooted) # cd /usr/src/

-To perform a system update with dependency handling and sorting, and stop if the installation of at least one package fails:
+Perform a full system update with dependency handling and sorting, and stop if the installation of at least one package fails:

 (chrooted) # pkgman sysup --deps --depsort --group